djlucas/LFS-Pacman/README.txt

 #
 # The header [repo-name] is crucial - it must be present and
 # uncommented to enable the repo.

-#
+# An example of a disabled remote package repository with multiple servers

-# The testing repositories are disabled by default.
-To enable, uncomment the
-# repo name header and Include lines.
-You can add preferred servers immediately
+# available.
+To enable, uncomment the following lines.
+You can add preferred
-# after the header, and they will be used before the default mirrors.
+# servers immediately after the header and they will be used before the

-#[testing]
-#Include = /etc/pacman.d/mirrorlist
+# default mirrors.
 #[core]
-#Include = /etc/pacman.d/mirrorlist

-#[extra]
-#Include = /etc/pacman.d/mirrorlist

-#[community-testing]
-#Include = /etc/pacman.d/mirrorlist

-#[community]
-#Include = /etc/pacman.d/mirrorlist
+#SigLevel = Required

-# If you want to run 32 bit applications on your x86_64 system,
-# enable the multilib repositories as required here.

-#[multilib-testing]
-#Include = /etc/pacman.d/mirrorlist
+#Server = ftp://ftp.example.com/foobar/$repo/os/$arch/

-#[multilib]
+# The file referenced here should contain a list of 'Server = ' lines.
 #Include = /etc/pacman.d/mirrorlist

 # An example of a custom package repository.
 See the pacman manpage for